leandrocoder/superb-exercise-server/README.md

 ### Hour Status

-Passing a date, the system return all available hours
+Passing a date, the system return all available hours considering if the restaurant is open in the date.
+The property "tables" indicate the number of available tables.

 **Request**